 Are you considering getting a divorce or legal separation?
 Are you unsure as to where you should even start?
-Whether the thought of getting a divorce (child custody lawyer) only recently crossed your mind for the first time.
-Or whether you have been considering ending your marriage for years, this workshop is for you.
+Whether the thought of getting a divorce only recently crossed your mind for the first time, or whether you have been considering ending your marriage for years, this workshop is for you.

 At this workshop, which will be conducted virtually via Zoom, you will hear from numerous professionals about the divorce process.
-Family Law attorney Kama McConaughy Sarkissian, Esq.
-Will be presenting along with another family attorney (child custody lawyer).
-About the legal steps you need to take to end your marriage.
-Including Colorado law regarding the division of property and debts, the allocation of parental responsibilities, spousal and child support, and attorney’s fees.
+Family Law attorney Kama McConaughy Sarkissian, Esq. will be presenting along with another family attorney about the legal steps you need to take to end your marriage, including Colorado law regarding the division of property and debts, the allocation of parental responsibilities, spousal and child support, and attorney’s fees.
 The divorce process during the Covid-19 crisis will also be addressed during this workshop.

-A mortgage lender and real estate expert will be presenting about options available to you.
-Whether you wish to stay in your marital residence or move on to another home.
-There will also be a Certified Divorce Financial Analyst (child custody lawyer) to discuss the potential financial pitfalls of divorce.
-And the actions you can take now and in the future to protect yourself and your family.
-You have the opportunity to ask questions and you have with resources to help you make decisions.
-That are in you and your family’s best legal and financial interests.
-It is extremely important that before you decide to end your marriage.
-You educate yourself about the dissolution of marriage process.
-And all that it entails, both legally and financially.
+A mortgage lender and real estate expert will be presenting about options available to you whether you wish to stay in your marital residence or move on to another home.
+There will also be a Certified Divorce Financial Analyst to discuss the potential financial pitfalls of divorce and the actions you can take now and in the future to protect yourself and your family.
+You will have the opportunity to ask questions and you will be provided with resources to help you make decisions that are in you and your family’s best legal and financial interests.
+It is extremely important that before you decide to end your marriage you educate yourself about the dissolution of marriage process and all that it entails, both legally and financially.
 This workshop is a great first step.

 McConaughy & Sarkissian, P.C. wishes to express our most sincere thanks and gratitude to the first responders and health care workers who are working in some cases around the clock to protect and take care of us during this pandemic.